School of Architecture (Uniandes)

-The new Faculty of Architecture is located in the central part of the university, and plays an important role in connecting the different parts of the campus, both vertically (east-west) and horizontally (north-south).
+The new Faculty of Architecture is located in the central core of the university, and plays an important role in connecting the different parts of the campus, both vertically (east-west) and horizontally (north-south).
 It is a connector of the different levels of the sloped terrain, and succeeds to combine the spatial qualities of the open spaces and connections generated by the traditional buildings of the campus with the efficiency and convenience of the recent large-scale constructions.

 The project is based on four principles: the pedagogical principle, as it aims to reflect the essential elements of teaching architecture and design; the principle of integration, as it promotes interaction between the students of this particular faculty with the rest of the university and offers specific spaces that encourage community building between the faculty members; the principle of flexibility, as it offers a variety of uses and configurations of its educational spaces by means of mobile elements and furniture that itself is adaptable; the organic principle, because it assimilates environmental variables, pre-existing elements of the landscape and spatial components present in the collective memory of the institution.

 The central courtyard, the representative space of encounter for the faculty, is a space that did not exist before on the campus.
 The multi-purpose classrooms, placed from the second floor upwards, are pedagogical spaces specialized for the teaching of architecture, which accommodate different forms and teaching methods, thanks to their adaptability.
 The circulation areas are spaces of study and interaction that can be joined with the classrooms, by means of a system of retractable walls.
 The multi-purpose teaching areas are composed of six independent modules for the work of a teacher with a group of up to 20 students.
 The central modules can be joined to facilitate master classes with up to 100 students of a single design studio.